A company’s Accounts Payable (AP) function can be one of the most stressful and challenging jobs in the business.

 5) Growth Rate vs. Accounts Payable Turnover

-While growth can be a sign of a company’s potential, it also means additional work for your accounts payable department.
+Growth Rate vs. Accounts Payable TurnoverWhile growth can signify a company’s potential, it also means additional work for your accounts payable department.

 If they don’t adapt to these changing needs.
 In that case, they could set themselves up for errors that could damage relationships with suppliers, delay payments and negatively impact financial ratios like accounts receivable turnover rate.
-That’s why business owners must understand these key metrics and take the required measures.
+That’s why business owners must understand these key metrics and take the necessary measures.

 6) Erratic Processing

-While most small-business owners have some level of control over their cash flow, a significant number are plagued by erratic processing, which can make managing a company’s accounts payable process challenging.
+Erratic ProcessingWhile most small-business owners have some control over their cash flow, many are plagued by erratic processing, and many don’t know how accounts payable solves cash flow problems.

 To handle this challenge, consider working with your clients and vendors to set standard terms for payment.
 You can avoid these issues, which will reduce your risk for chargebacks and boost your cash flow.